jimmyliao/jimmyliao.github.io/content/post/2022-04-24-hugo-regenerate-token.md

 ![](/images/2022-04-24-01.png)

 2. Generate and specify the expiration.
 Remember to copy the hash for next step.
+And click `Update token` under bottom of this setting page.
 ![](/images/2022-04-24-02.png)

 3. Paste the hash value to `PERSONAL_TOKEN`